wwilp|Landau's Problemswwigrwwilegwwin2p1wwitp|wwiabc|wwirh

 A directory of researchers working on the Goldbach conjecture

-Christian Goldbach (1690-1764) wrote a letter to Leonhard Euler in 1742 conjecturing that every even integer greater than 2 is the sum of two primes.
+Christian Goldbach (1690-1764) conjectured in a 1742 letter to Leonhard Euler that every even integer greater than 2 is the sum of two primes.
 The conjecture is still open.
-Nearly three centuries later, mathematicians around the world continue to chip away at it.

-This site is a reference directory of those people.
-It catalogs the Top 100 researchers most active on Goldbach and adjacent problems in additive prime number theory, gives their institutions, and provides a curated reading list of recent short papers for newcomers.
+This site is a reference directory of the researchers most active on the Goldbach conjecture and adjacent problems in additive prime number theory.
+It catalogs the Top 100, ranked from arXiv preprint output, OpenAlex citation data, and zbMATH classifications, gives their institutions, and provides a curated reading list of recent short papers.

 How the list is built